jenslys/autovod/README.md

 I have applied for the audit twice (for two separate projects).

-- First time, I was applying because I wanted to archive a particular streamer's streams to youtube.
+- First time, I was applying because I wanted to archive a particular streamer's streams to YouTube.
-- Second time, I was applying because I needed a higher quota for testing this tool
+- Second time, I was applying because I needed a higher quota for the testing and development of AutoVOD.

 Both times I was accepted fairly easily.

-Since this tool isn't very complex, and my goal function isn't that complex either, I typed almost the same thing on all fields, along the lines of: "I am going to upload a certain twitch user VODS to youtube, and need a higher quota, because the streamer streams multiple times a week and for x amount of hours.
-The tool is internal, so the only person that is authenticating through the tool is me."
+Since this tool isn't very complex, and my goal function isn't that complex either, I typed almost the same thing on all fields, along the lines of:
+> "I am going to upload a certain twitch user VODS to YouTube and need a higher quote because the streamer streams multiple times a week for x amount of hours.
+The tool is internal, so the only person that is authenticating through it is me.
+This is using Youtube Data API to upload to videos."

 I also linked/referenced this GitHub page (don't know if that helped my case).

 The field that wants you to upload a screen recording of the program; I just screen recorded myself doing the `youtubeuplaoder --filename sample.mp4` command.
 Since that is how we get the token from youtube.
+You could also possibly record the process starting AutoVOD.

 I didn't spend a lot of time filling out the application.
+> **Note**
-It took around 20 days from submission to them accepting the audit.
+> It took around 20 days from submission to them accepting the audit.

-I am leaving open the GitHub issue regarding this, in case people want to discuss or share the experience: [#32](https://github.com/jenslys/autovod/issues/32)
+I am leaving open the GitHub issue regarding this, in case people want to discuss or share their experience: [#32](https://github.com/jenslys/autovod/issues/32)

 </details>